apk8s/book-source/README.md

-# book
+# Advanced Platform Development with Kubernetes

-Advanced Platform Development with Kubernetes Book Source
+Source code from the book Advanced Platform Development with Kubernetes by [Craig Johnston](https://imti.co)